mcnic16/low-cholesterol-food/README.md

 FontAwesome - to provide icons used across the project.

 ## Testing
-User stories testing
+User stories testing:

-1 .to view all recipe details which includes the name of the dish, meal, cooking time, servings, list of ingredients and directions
+1 .To view all recipe details which includes the name of the dish, meal, cooking time, servings, list of ingredients and directions.

+All recipes can be viewed without being logged in.
+You can view the dish, cooking time, servings, ingredients and directions within the modal.
+The first window will show the name and type of meal, then press open here to view the rest of the list.

-2. to create my own account
+2. To create my own account

+I created a few test accounts to test this functionality.
+Clicking on the "Register" button in the navbar opens the form, where I can put username and password to create a new account.
+I tried registering as a user that already exits and the flash message comes up Username already exists.

-3. to add new recipes
+3. To add new recipes

+I added plenty of test recipes to check the functionality and if I leave some of the required fields empty, I will not be able to submit the form.
+I can see the flash messages displayed if my input does not meet length requirement.
+.
 4. to edit and delete recipes on my account and all the recipes I've created

+If I am the author of selected recipe, I can see the buttons "Edit" and "Delete" in the recipe modals, and I can only delete and edit the recipes of said author.

-5. to view a list of my recipes on a separate page and see how many recipes I've created
+5. To view a list of my recipes on a separate page and see how many recipes I've created

+All the recipes are shown when you click on the Low Chloesterol Recipe title, at the moment you would have to count the amount of recipes you have,  but a feature will be added in the future to count the amount of recipes

 6. to change my username and password

+This will be added at a later date

 7. to delete my account and all recipes I've created

+This will be added at a later date

 8. to have the ability to use the site on all modern browsers

+I have checked the site on various browsers such as Chrome, Edge, Firefox and Opera.

 9. to use the site on tablet , mobile or pc.

+I have checked the site on PC, Laptop, Tablet and Mobile and also used the Am I Responsive website.

 10. I want to be able to add in notes to each dish so I can add my own thoughts, experiences or things I want to remember about cooking the dish.

+Notes for this can be added in the directions.

 11. I want the site to be easy navigate

+The site is easy to navigate with all links in the navbar.
+On mobile, the links on the left hand side under menu, and to view the recipes just click on the title Low Cholestrol Food.

 validators , pep8 and python testing